raysaroj/Quantum_Music/README.md

 # Quantum_Music
-This project reproduce the results of quantum musical walk depicted in a paper by Miranda and Basak.
+This project reproduces the results of quantum musical walk depicted in the paper https://arxiv.org/abs/2110.12408 by Miranda and Basak.